Salva Ballesta

 Salvador Ballesta Vialcho (born 22 May 1975), commonly known as Salva, is a Spanish former professional footballer who played as a striker, currently a manager.

-A goalscorer noted for his flair and workrate, he played for seven top-division clubs, most notably Atlético Madrid, Valencia – with whom he won his sole team trophy – and Málaga.
-He amassed totals of 235 games and 86 goals over 11 La Liga seasons, adding 126 matches and 52 goals in Segunda División.
+A scorer noted for his flair and workrate, he played for seven top-division clubs, most notably Atlético Madrid, Valencia – with whom he won his sole team trophy – and Málaga.
+He amassed totals of 235 games and 86 goals over 11 La Liga seasons, adding 126 matches and 52 goals in the Segunda División.

 Off the field, Salva was known for his nationalistic and militarist viewpoints.

 Club career

 Salva was born in Zaragoza, Aragon.
 After making his professional debut with Sevilla, he won the Pichichi Trophy in the 1999–2000 season, scoring 27 goals to lead La Liga's scoring charts for Racing de Santander.
 He then moved to Segunda División with Atlético Madrid (recently relegated) and proceeded to lead the side with 21 goals, although the Colchoneros did not return to the top flight.

 Salva joined Valencia in summer 2001, netting five goals to help the club become league champions after a 31-year drought.
 He was rarely used the following season, and was subsequently briefly part of the Bolton Wanderers squad that avoided Premier League relegation in 2003.
-He had another two loan stints from 2003 to 2005, with Málaga for which he scored 21 competitive goals, including a hat-trick in a 5–1 league home crushing of Barcelona on 3 December 2003, and Atlético Madrid, being subsequently released and signing with the former.
+He had another two loan stints from 2003 to 2005, with Málaga for which he scored 21 competitive goals, including a hat-trick in a 5–1 league home win against Barcelona on 3 December 2003, and Atlético Madrid, being subsequently released and signing with the former.

 In late January 2007, Salva joined top-tier strugglers Levante on loan from Málaga, now in the second division.
-On 4 February, he played his first league match for them in an away win against Real Madrid, scoring the game's only goal.
+On 4 February, he played his first league match for them in an away victory over Real Madrid, scoring the game's only goal.
 After the season's end, with the Valencians managing to retain their status, he returned to Málaga, and netted seven times to help to promotion.

-As he spent most of 2008–09 hampered by recurrent injuries, Salva was still able to contribute, notably coming from the bench against neighbours Almería and helping turn the score from 0–2 to a 3–2 home win with two goals, on 8 February 2009.
+As he spent most of 2008–09 hampered by recurrent injuries, Salva was still able to contribute, notably coming off the bench against neighbours Almería and helping turn the score from 2–0 to a 3–2 home win with two goals, on 8 February 2009.
 On 15 March, he added another brace against another neighbouring club, in a 2–2 home draw with former side Sevilla.
 He was released after his contract expired.

 In the dying hours of the 2009 August transfer window, Salva signed a 1+1 deal with Albacete, aged 34.
 At the end of his first season, where he appeared almost exclusively as a backup, he was one of 14 players who were not offered an extension, being released and retiring shortly after.

 International career

 Salva played four matches with Spain, the first being a friendly against Poland on 26 January 2000, coming on for Ismael Urzaiz in the 70th minute of an eventual 3–0 win in Cartagena.
+He earned one of those caps as a member of Atlético Madrid, then in the second tier.